lfpazevedo/linearsim/content/post/genhol-carnival.md

 thumbnail: "https://png.pngtree.com/png-vector/20220610/ourmid/pngtree-holy-grail-icon-in-cartoon-style-isolated-on-white-background-png-image_4864634.png"
 ---

-#### *R and Python together for another adventure*
+# Seasonal Adjustment (Seas)

+## Moving holidays

 Each holiday has a unique impact on economic activity.

 For example, during Christmas, people purchase gifts before December 25th.

 In China, the central bank increases the money supply ahead of the Lunar New Year holiday.

 In Brazil, during Carnival, the beverage industry operates at full capacity beforehand, while the cellphone market booms after the week of festivities (both for new and "refurbished" phones).